Can Medical Cannabis be Used in Perth and Western Australia?

 Optimise Your Health with Alternative Treatments at Cellf Wellness and GP Clinic.

-If you want to book in for an appointment to discuss the use of medicinal cannabis with Dr Aparna Hegde at Cellf Wellness and GP Clinic, please note the first appointment should be for 45 minutes and will not be bulk billed.
+If you want to book in for an appointment to discuss the use of medicinal cannabis with Dr Aparna Hegde at Cellf Wellness and GP Clinic, please note the first appointment should be for 30 minutes.